What you will study

 The module covers aspects of developmental psychology that are not available in the core psychology qualification.
 It will appeal to a large proportion of students in that programme, and in the Childhood and Youth Studies programme, who have an interest in human development and the lived experiences of children and young people, and the effects of adversity and differing life situations on life outcomes.
 The module will also be attractive to students following the work-related Early Years programme.

-The module contents have been planned to give clear progression from Investigating psychology 1 (DE100) in the Psychology programme, from Introduction to childhood studies and child psychology (E102) in the Childhood and Youth Studies programme and Stage 1 study in Early Years.
+The module contents have been planned to give clear progression from Encountering psychology in context (D120) in the Psychology programme, or from Introduction to childhood studies and child psychology (E104) in the Childhood and Youth Studies programme and Stage 1 study in Early Years.
 It will provide content and skills development in preparation for further study at OU level 3 in all three programmes.

 A strength of the module is a rich set of audio-visual assets, most of them specially commissioned and including unique documentary materials.
 Each study week will start with an introductory audio by an eminent researcher or practitioner, introducing the week’s study theme.
 AV assets will include materials drawn from BBC archives and from the OU/BBC series Child of our Time.